futurestudio/hercules/README.md

 That’s it 🚀

-*Hint: we’ll update the install link to an NPM package name as soon as we publish an official version*

 ## Usage (`hercules` CLI)
 Hercules includes the `hercules` CLI. `hercules` is a CLI to manage your Hercules Vagrant box.